 President Emmanuel Macron’s Scale-Up Europe initiative formulated a bold ambition, creating 10 European-headquartered technology companies that are each worth EUR 100 billion or more by 2030.
 Europe has a great platform from which to launch this effort.
 Unarguably, the region has a great pool of talent and sufficient capacity for innovation and the proof is in the numbers.
 European tech companies are raising more money than ever before, generating a new generation of tech companies that are truly competing at a global level.
 Figures show that European start-ups have raised EUR 43.8 billion in the first six months of 2021, surpassing the record EUR 38.5 billion invested in 2020 (Dealroom).
 In addition, Europe now has 166 tech unicorns, companies valued at more than USD 1 billion, with a combined worth of more than USD 800 billion, according to the recent GP Bullhound report: Titans of Tech.
 This is a great foundation but our collective ambition is larger and there is more work for all of us to do.

-First of all, we need more investors with scale-up experience and skills to support entrepreneurs as they are growing their businesses globally.
+First of all, we need more investors with scale-up experience and skills to support entrepreneurs as they grow their businesses globally.
 EQT would welcome the competition, to the benefit of a larger pool of investors, creating appropriate funding mechanisms and a stronger ecosystem altogether.

 Secondly, the market would benefit from increased public funding at EU level to fuel those investors, making it easier for institutional investors to support the next generation of growth-stage companies.